WHO IS MARC GORDON?

 Marc Gordon shows organizations how marketing can build relationships and strengthen customer loyalty.

-Marc Gordon is marketing communications and business relationship expert with over 25 years of hands on experience and the president of his own agency.
-He has been referred to as “Canada’s Marketing Superstar” by the Oprah Winfrey Network.
+Marc Gordon is a marketing and business relationship expert.
+He has been referred to as “Canada’s Marketing Superstar” by the Oprah Winfrey Network and often appears on television and radio to provide his viewpoint on current business events.

 Since 2003, Marc has studied, written and spoken about how companies can cultivate or ruin relationships as the result of how they communicate through marketing and customer service.
 Marc travels all over the world to train and educate organizations in the art of using customer service in tandem with marketing.
 His clients include Canada Post, The Canadian Securities Exchange, Johnson & Johnson, and presidents and CEOs of Fortune 500 companies.